Santa Barbara with Kids: 11 Top Things to Do

 Kids can clamber over bridges, explore islands and a cityscape, climb a shipwreck, and cool off near water-spouting whales.
 Beachy kids also love digging in the sand here, so it's a good idea to bring a bucket and shovel.

-During July and August on Thursday nights, Chase Palm Park hosts free Concerts in the Park, when Mom and Dad can relax on the lawn with a picnic, listening to music spanning all genres, while the kids run wild in the playground.
+During July on Thursday nights, Chase Palm Park hosts free Concerts in the Park, when Mom and Dad can relax on the lawn with a picnic, listening to music spanning all genres, while the kids run wild in the playground.

-Across the road on the beachfront, Skater's Point skate park is the hot hangout for skateboarders with 14,600 square feet of riding area, including a half-pipe, fun boxes, and rails.
-Young skateboarders and beginners should try to arrive before noon on the weekends, when it tends to be a little quieter.
+Across the road on the beachfront, Skater's Point skate park is the hot hangout for skateboarders, with 14,600 square feet of riding area, including a half-pipe, fun boxes, and rails.
+Young skateboarders and beginners should try to arrive before noon on the weekends when it tends to be a little quieter.

 Address: Cabrillo Boulevard, Santa Barbara, California